Environmental Action, Ecological Resilience, Socially Responsible Leadership.

-Brown Environmental Leadership Labs (BELL) combines content in environmental studies, ecology, and leadership, with a mission of developing socially responsible leaders.
-Students develop the knowledge, skills, and attitudes necessary to create positive change on environmental issues facing their local communities and the planet as a whole.
+Brown Environmental Leadership Labs (BELL) combines content in environmental advocacy, ecology, leadership, and field methods, with a mission of developing socially responsible leaders.
+BELL gives students the tools they need to create positive change on environmental issues facing their local communities and the planet as a whole.

 This summer, students at BELL: Rhode Island will live and study at the pristine Whispering Pines Conference Center at the W. Alton Jones Environmental Education Center in West Greenwich, Rhode Island.
 Students will work to better understand the causes and impacts of climate change and identify examples environmental resilience.
-Additionally, students will understand their role in developing solutions in the form of environmental action.
+Additionally, students will be encouraged and empowered to develop solutions to environmental issues occurring in their own communities.

 Socially responsible leadership is a lifelong pursuit that requires ongoing learning and reflection.

 During your time at BELL: Rhode Island, you will identify a pressing issue that you are passionate about.
 With support from faculty and peers you will create an Action Plan to apply your new leadership knowledge to this issue upon return to you home community.

 We encourage students to think about some potential Action Plan topics before they come to BELL, but most students develop their ideas during the program.
 For example, past students have established community gardens, written a grant to install solar panels, and coordinated an e-waste collection.
 More Action Plan final reports can be found here: Action Plan library.

 July 15 – 26, 2018

 Eligibility: For students completing grades 9-12, ages 15-18 by June 2018